constantinpape/training-deep-learning-models-for-vison/README.md

 - Advanced topics:
     - More on architectures: Res-Net, Dense-Net

-Practical part: Choice of larger exercise / small project
+Practical part: Choice of larger exercise (tentative)
-- Build the best classification network on Fashion MNIST
+- Build the best classification network + evaluation on Fashion MNIST
-- Build the best segmentation network (+ post-processing) on DSB or ISBI2012 Challenge
+- Build the best segmentation network + post-processing for instance segmentation on DSB or ISBI2012 Challenge
-- Bring your own data
+- Bring your own data / small project

+### Day 5:

+Work on exercise and presentation of exercise results.